Exploratory Programming for the Arts and Humanities, second edition

-A book for anyone who wants to learn programming to explore and create, with exercises and projects to help the reader learn by doing.
+A new edition of a book for anyone who wants to learn programming to explore and create, with exercises and projects to help readers learn by doing.

 Casey Reas, Professor, UCLA Design Media Arts

 “I turned to Montfort's first edition of Exploratory Programming for my humanities-based programming classes because it offered the beginning programmer an inviting and creative introduction for learning to code.
 Students remarked that the book 'spoke their language' in its explanations, with its examples, and through its exercises.
 This second edition builds on that foundation by paying even more attention to the vital role that experimental practice plays in learning programming as a form of inquiry.
 I'm excited to work with this second edition and am looking forward to what students build with it.”

 Casey Boyle, Director, Digital Writing and Research Lab, University of Texas at Austin

 “The second edition of Exploratory Programing for the Arts and Humanities is an astute, gentle, and reflective guide to coding.
 Through carefully chosen exercises, Montfort shows artists and humanists how to create and explore text and images, and demystifies how to make a computer do something new.”

 The open access edition of this book was made possible by generous funding and support from MIT Libraries